prabusw/beancount-importers-india/README.md

 ## Using the Importers

-The command(linux) to use beangulp to identify, extract and archive is given below.
+The command to use this beangulp based importer to identify, extract and archive is given below:

 ```
 $./import_prabu.py [option] Downloads/